ShunichiroT/EasiGP/README.md

 - circos_plot.py: code that generates a circos plot.
 This function is implemented through the "main" function.

 - main.py: the top function that manages the implementation of this tool.
+Users can modify the settings and hyperparameters to customise this tool based on their requirements.

-Users can modify the settings and hyperparameters through this function to optimise this tool based on their requirements.
+- main_parallel.py: the top function that manages the implementation of this tool.
+Users can modify the settings and hyperparameters to customise this tool based on their requirements.
+Multiple prediction tasks are processed in parallel using HPC or a distributed computing system

 ## Procedure
 1. Download EasiGP